-Practical Nursing -Proportion of Total Program Taught by Withdrawal Date Tuition Refund Less than 25% 75% of program tuition cost 25% up to but less than 50% 50% of program tuition cost 50% up to but less than 75% 25% of program tuition cost 75% or more No Refund LPN To RN Program -Proportion of Semester Tuition Refund Taught by Withdrawal Date Taught by Withdrawal Date Less than 25% 50% of semester tuition cost 50% of semester tuition cost 25% of semester tuition cost
+Practical Nursing - Proportion of the Program Phase Taught by Withdrawal Date Tuition Refund Less than 25% 50% of each phase tuition cost 25% up to but less than $50%$ 25% of each phase tuition cost 50% or more No Refund LPN To RN Program -Proportion of Semester Taught by Withdrawal Date Tuition Refund Less than 25% 50% of semester tuition cost 25% up to but less than $50%$ 25% of semester tuition cost 50% or more No Refund

-\\\Please note that the Return of Title IV Funds (R2T4) policy is separate from the school's refund policy.
+Please note that the Return of Title IV Funds (R2T4) policy is separate from the school's refund policy.
 Students are responsible for paying any student tuition balance that will not been covered by financial aid funds.
 Payments must be submitted to the college by its established deadline to avoid the 5% late payment fee.